Guillaume Cizeron

+Guillaume Cizeron (/fr/; born 12 November 1994) is a French ice dancer.
+With current partner Laurence Fournier Beaudry, he is the 2026 Olympic champion, the 2026 World champion, the 2026 European champion, the 2025–26 Grand Prix Final silver medalist, a two-time Grand Prix champion, and the 2026 French national champion.

-Guillaume Cizeron (born 12 November 1994) is a French ice dancer.
-With former partner, Gabriella Papadakis, he is the 2022 Olympic champion, the 2018 Olympic silver medalist, a five-time World champion (2015–2016, 2018–2019, 2022), a five-time consecutive European champion (2015–2019), the 2017 and 2019 Grand Prix Final champion, and a seven-time French national champion (2015–2020, 2022).
+With former partner Gabriella Papadakis, he is the 2022 Olympic champion, the 2018 Olympic silver medalist, a five-time World champion (2015–2016, 2018–2019, 2022), a five-time consecutive European champion (2015–2019), the 2017 and 2019 Grand Prix Final champion, and a seven-time French national champion (2015–2020, 2022).
 They have won ten gold medals in the Grand Prix series.
 Earlier in their career, they won silver at the 2012 Junior Grand Prix Final and 2013 World Junior Championships.

 Papadakis and Cizeron have broken world records 28 times, which is in itself a record across all figure skating disciplines since the introduction of the ISU Judging System in 2004.
-They are the current and historical world record holders in short/rhythm dance, free dance, and combined total.
+They are the former and historical world record holders in short/rhythm dance, free dance, and combined total.
 They are the first team to have broken the 90-point barrier in the rhythm dance, the 120-point and 130-point barriers in the free dance, and the first team to score above the 200-point, 210-point, and 220-point barriers in the combined total score.

-The pair are recognized for their graceful and balletic style.
+Papadakis and Cizeron were recognized for their graceful and balletic style.
 Their programs, inspired by modern dance, have been described as lyrical, and commentators have frequently acclaimed the quality of their skating skills.

-In March 2025, Cizeron announced he would return to competition with new ice dance partner Laurence Fournier Beaudry.

 Personal life

-Guillaume Cizeron was born on 12 November 1994 in Montbrison, Loire, France.
+Cizeron was born on 12 November 1994 in Montbrison, Loire, France.
 His father, Marc, is president of the Auvergne Clermont Danse sur Glace skating club.

-Cizeron studied fine arts in Lyon before moving to Canada.
-He relocated to Montreal, Quebec, Canada from France on 14 July 2014, following his coach, Haguenauer.
+He studied fine arts in Lyon for a period while training for competitive ice dancing.

+He and his dance partner Gabriella Papadakis moved to Montreal, Canada in 2014 in order to continue working with their coach Romain Haguenauer.
+The latter had joined the Ice Academy of Montreal.

 Cizeron had been open about being gay with family, friends, and many in the skating community for many years.
 In May 2020, both to honour the International Day Against Homophobia, Transphobia and Biphobia and to help people in places that are not as open to LGBTQ people, he made a public post on Instagram of him and his boyfriend and shared some words with the media.

+Cizeron and Papadakis ended their successful dance partnership in 2024, after taking time off from competition following winning the gold at the Olympics in 2022.
+They had disagreements about values surrounding sexual assault allegations of a fellow competitor.